akshayjadiya/akshayjadiya.github.io/_posts/2020-6-25-Customer-Segmentation.md

 I have done a bunch of Segmentation & Targeting projects at my work and I aim to share my learnings through this blog post.

 This article will —
-1.Cover the “What” , “Why” and “How” of the S&T process 2.Give you a walkthrough of a Segmentation project using a Kaggle dataset
+1. Cover the “What” , “Why” and “How” of the S&T process
+2. Give you a walkthrough of a Segmentation project using a Kaggle dataset

 So, let’s dive right in!